ianchak/stati/docs-site/site/getting-started/quick-start.md

 npm run dev
 ```

-- Start the development server (usually on [http://localhost:3000](http://localhost:3000))
+The dev server will:

+- Serve your site at [http://localhost:3000](http://localhost:3000) (configurable)
-- Watch for file changes
+- Watch for file changes in `site/` and `public/`
-- Automatically reload the browser when you make changes
+- Automatically rebuild and reload the browser when you save changes

-Open your browser and navigate to the URL shown in the terminal (typically [http://localhost:3000](http://localhost:3000)).
+Open your browser and navigate to the URL shown in the terminal.

 ## Step 4: Edit Your First Page